- 1 Best hotel in Sri Lanka?

 Overall, we had a brilliant stay both stays!
 The second visit was so close to perfection.
 Without question, the second visit was so much better, namely due to dining options.
 I would highly recommend the area of Hambantota!
 The resort was wonderful and any minor issues we during our first visit were due to the low number of guests.
 If you’re sick of the standard “Australian family goes to Balinese Resort” story – we recommend Shangri-La’s Hambantota Resort and Spa as a perfect alternative!

-Please note we were guests of Shangri-La for a portion of our stay; be rests assured all opinions are my own.
+Please note we were guests of Shangri-La for a small portion of our stay; be rests assured all opinions are my own.